Chengdu Travel Guide

 Chengdu food is famous for its unique combination of flavors.
 Its complex geography of mountains, valleys, plains, and plateaus has diversified its flavors with versatile and unique ingredients.

 Vegetables and rice come from the fertile basin, while mushrooms, other fungi, and herbs proliferate in the highlands.
 The most consumed meats are pork and beef, although rabbit is another common meat in Sichuan.
+Read more on the best dishes to eat in Chengdu.

 Our guides are Chengdu natives; they know what and where is the best place to find authentic Chengdu food from street eats to time-honored restaurants.
 Book a Chengdu Food Tour with us, you will experience the most authentic Sichuan cuisine!